Caregiver Tips: 20 Things Not To Say To Someone Living With Dementia

 “You’re Being Difficult”

-Calling someone with dementia “difficult” is not only unkind but also counterproductive.
+Calling someone living with dementia “difficult” is not only unkind but also counterproductive.
 Individuals with dementia may exhibit challenging behaviors due to confusion, discomfort, or unmet needs.
 Caregivers might shift their focus from labeling to understanding the underlying causes of behavior and addressing them with compassion.

 “I’ve Told You This Already”